umenzi/bio-inspired_algorithms/README.md

 # Bio-Inspired Navigation for MultiAgent Systems in Extreme Environments

-This repository contains several implementations of Bio-Inspired algorithms, such as PCO or ACO, for the navigation of multi-agent systems in extreme environments.
+This repository presents a modular, easy-to-use framework for the simulation and analysis of Bio-Inspired algorithms for the navigation of multi-agent systems in extreme environments.

-The main goal of this project is to provide a set of tools to simulate and analyze the behavior of a group of agents in a given environment.

-Hence, the design of the system is highly modular, allowing for easy extension and modification of the algorithms and environments.

 ## Getting started